 2. Mass Effect 2

 The sequel improves on the original in almost every way.
-Vastly improved combat mechanics combined with a removal of the clunky inventory and because of this, it’s a much more streamlined experience.
+Vastly improved combat mechanics combined with the removal of the clunky inventory and because of this, it’s a much more streamlined experience.
 The story also manages to make you feel like there are genuine stakes at play, there’s a real sense of urgency and danger which is a great tone to set for the conflict that’s being set up.

 1. The Witcher 3

-Christ I played this a lot, I think I sank around 150 hours into the main game and that’s not even factoring in the DLC which was as good as some full price releases.
+Christ I played this a lot, I think I sank around 150 hours into the main game and that’s not even factoring in the DLC which was as good as some full-price releases.
 Truly epic in scope and manages to be far more accessible than previous games in the series, it’s nicely balanced and you definitely feel a sense of achievement as you improve with the combat.
 The story is great, the acting is very impressive and simply it is one of the best games I’ve ever played much less one of the best RPGs which is why it gets my top spot.

 Obviously, I’ve been a little hyperbolic with my title here as I’m very much aware that this is just my opinion rather than a definitive list of the best RPGs of all time.
 With that in mind, I’d love to hear what anyone reading this thinks in the comments.
 If nothing else I’ll learn of some new games to give a go to or realise (as expected) that I’ve made some kind of glaring omission.